-CARTING PRODUCE TO MÁTALÉ RAILWAY STATION
+CARTING PRODUCE TO MATALE RAILWAY STATION.

-and tea; they exhibit fine specimens of some of the most remarkable trees in Ceylon, including many iron-wood trees, with crimson-tipped foliage and delicate flowers.
-Mátalé, being a very extensive district, has three divisions, north, east, and west.
-The northern division reaches to Nalanda, the first coaching stage on the main road to the famous ruined city of Anuradhapura.
-The eastern and western divisions are right and left of this road, so that the large number of visitors who now journey to the ruined cities pass through the heart of this district and see the fine tea and cacao estates for which it is famous.
-Their total extent is about sixty thousand acres, of which nearly half is cultivated.
-The elevation being from 1,200 to 4,000 feet, mixed planting is popular; and we find, in addition to tea and cacao, cardamoms, cocoanuts, arecanuts, annatto, kola, rubber, cinchona, vanilla, pepper, sapan, and sago.
-There are thousands of acres of rich forest which contains much ebony, satinwood, halmilla, and palu.
+cities pass through the heart of this district and see the fine tea and cacao estates for which it is famous.
+The total extent of estates is about sixty thousand acres of which nearly half is cultivated.
+The elevation being from 1,200 to 4,000 feet mixed planting is popular; and we find in addition to tea and cacao, cardamoms, coconuts, arecanuts, annatto, kola, rubber, cinchona, vanilla, pepper, sapan and sago.
+There are thousands of acres of rich forest which contains much ebony, satinwood, halmilla and palu.

-PEPPER GROVE IN THE MATALÉ DISTRICT
+PEPPER GROVE IN THE MATALE DISTRICT.

+Of climate, scenery and products Matale affords great variety.
+It has its lowlands, with their coconut, vanilla and cocoa groves, and the warm glow of tropical sunshine; hills of moderate elevation, in some parts cultivated, in others wild and forest-clad; lofty mountains with their cool and invigorating atmosphere so inviting to Europeans; and it stretches

+100

+THE DISTRICT OF MATALE.

-Of climate, scenery, and products Mátalé affords great variety.
-It has its lowlands, with their cocoanut, vanilla and cacao groves, and the warm glow of tropical sunshine; hills of moderate elevation, in some parts cultivated, in others wild and forest-clad; lofty mountains, with their cool and invigorating atmosphere so inviting to Europeans; and it stretches away to the north in spurs which gradually decrease amidst a vast wilderness of forest and scrub, the haunt of the elephant, leopard, buffalo and bear.
-Big game is to be found in proximity to estates, and is still more plentiful a day's march to the north.
-Sambur, barking deer, and pig afford good hunting; while the leopard, bear, and buffalo are available as victims for the sportsman's gun.
-Few planting districts can boast of sporting grounds at once so good and so accessible.
+away to the north in spurs which gradually decrease amidst a vast wilderness of forest and scrub, the haunt of the elephant, leopard, buffalo and bear.
+Big game is to be found in proximity to estates and is still more plentiful a day's march to the north.
+Sambur, barking deer and pig afford good hunting; while the leopard, bear and buffalo are available as victims for the sportsman's gun.
+Few planting districts can boast of sporting grounds so good and accessible.

-A RELIEF TO THE MONOTONOUS LITTLE TEA BUSHES
+A RELIEF TO THE MONOTONOUS LITTLE TEA BUSHES.